Conversations with Search Engines: SERP-based Conversational Response Generation: Experimental results

 \subsection{What Do the Components of \ac{CaSE} Contribute?}

-To answer RQ2 and analyze the effects of the \ac{RPS}, \ac{STI} and \ac{RG} modules in \ac{CaSE}, we conduct an ablation study.
-We do not separately study the modeling and learning of the \ac{STI} module, as removing the $L_{STI}$ will result in no direct supervision to guide the learning of \ac{STI}, which does not make sense.
-The results are shown in Table~\ref{t05-2}.
+To answer Q2 and analyze the effects of the \ac{RPS}, \ac{STI} and \ac{RG} modules in \ac{CaSE}, we conduct an ablation study.
+We do not separately study the modeling and learning of the \ac{STI} module, as removing the $L_{STI}$ loss will result in a lack of direct supervision to guide the learning of \ac{STI}, which does not make sense.
+The results on the MS MARCO and SaaC test sets are shown in Table~\ref{t05-2-1} and \ref{t05-2-2}, respectively.

 Generally, removing any module will result in a drop in performance in terms of both response generation and relevant passage selection.
 Specifically, the results drop by more than 2\%pt in terms of BLEU and more than 1.5\%pt in terms of MAP on the MS MARCO dataset by removing the \ac{STI} module.
 This is also true for the \ac{RPS} and \ac{RG} modules, although the drops are not as large as for \ac{STI}.
 The generation performance of CaSE-STI is even worse than Masque, which confirms the effectiveness of \ac{STI}.
-Interestingly, although we found that modeling passage selection is very important (Table~\ref{t05-1}) for the other models, removing the \ac{RPS} module does not much influence the overall performance of \ac{CaSE}.
+Interestingly, although we found that modeling passage selection is very important (Table~\ref{t05-1-1} and \ref{t05-1-2}) for the other models, removing the \ac{RPS} module does not much influence the overall performance of \ac{CaSE}.
 We think the reason is that \ac{CaSE} incorporates the \ac{STI} module which has some overlapping effects with \ac{RPS} to some extent, as when a passage contains more supporting tokens, it is more relevant in general.
 To sum up, even if the \ac{RPS}, \ac{STI} and \ac{RG} share some common effects, they are also complementary to each other as combining them will bring further improvements.

 One exception is that CaSE-RG achieves better response generation performance than \ac{CaSE} on \ac{SaaC}.
-We believe that the reason for this behavior is that although \ac{CaSE} can generate more accurate responses by leveraging the outputs from the \ac{RPS} and \ac{STI} modules as priors in \ac{PPG} (which can be verified by the better performance on MS MARCO), this will influence the abstractiveness of the response, because \ac{CaSE} is encouraged to put more emphasis on the tokens in the relevant passages with \ac{PPG}.
+We believe that the reason for this behavior is that although \ac{CaSE} can generate more accurate responses by leveraging the outputs from the \ac{RPS} and \ac{STI} modules as priors in \ac{PPG} (which can be verified by the better performance on MS MARCO), this will influence the abstractiveness of the response, because \ac{CaSE} is encouraged to put more emphasis on the tokens in the relevant passages with \ac{PPG} and directly copy them to the responses instead of generating them from the vocabulary.
+As a result, \ac{CaSE} performs better on the MS MARCO dataset while CaSE-RG performs better on the \ac{SaaC} dataset, because \ac{SaaC} is more abstractive, as can be seen from Table~\ref{t04-1}.